-Silence often brings clarity that is tantamount to truth rolling from the very lips of God.
+Silence often brings clarity that I liken to the truth rolling from the very lips of the Almighty.

-In extracting and giving myself a reprieve from what drains me, I am realizing that clarity is metastasizing throughout my person.
+In extracting and giving myself a reprieve from what drains me – I am realizing that clarity is becoming more comfortable with the concept of me.

 The proverbial fog is starting to clear…

-I am not a Bible-thumper by any stretch of the word and I don’t begrudge anyone who thumps, but in that same breath I am not naive to the role that divine intervention has played in my pitiful existence.
-I accept the immutable fact that as a human being having scumbag tendencies comes with the territory; but there is always room for improvement, that’s the beauty of it.
+I am not a Bible-thumper by any stretch of the word and I don’t begrudge anyone who thumps, but in the same breath I am not naive to the role that divine intervention has played in my own existence.

-It is said that hindsight is 20/20 and in looking back I can say with clarity that I liken my path to the prophet Jonah in the Bible in some ways.
+It is said that hindsight is 20/20 and in looking back I can say with certainty – that I liken my path to the prophet Jonah in the Bible in some ways.
 Like Jonah, I attempted; albeit unsuccessfully, to run from the path that I was laid for me.
-Through the years I heard the subtle calls to action when opportunities presented themselves and I feigned ignorance.
+Through the years I heard the subtle calls to action and when opportunities presented themselves – I feigned ignorance.

-I elected to run because to follow through and see it to fruition would be hard and my preference was to find any shortcut I could instead of taking the road less traveled.
+I elected to run – because following through and seeing my call call to fruition would be hard and it runs counter to cowardice – which offered shortcuts in place of taking the road less traveled.

 Settling provided me with a deceptive feeling of contentment, but I realize that settling will not suffice anymore.
 My soul hungers for greater things that settling simply cannot provide anymore.

-I’ve been listening intently as of late and I have heard echoes of wisdom from the Elders in my family revisit with a resounding thud.
-And I must say… It is music to my ears.
+I’ve been listening intently as of late and I have heard echoes of wisdom from the Elders in my family echo with a resounding thud.
+And I must say… It is music to my ears wisdom such as:

-And it is this understanding that requires that I stay on my path, enjoy the sights and listen, intently.
+And it is this understanding that requires that I stay on my path so that said, I encourage you to enjoy the sights and listen, intently.